Suhail1820/Alert-triage-workflow-accukox/problem-statement.md

 # Problem Statement

-Cloud security platforms generate a large number of alerts across cloud environments on a daily basis.
-These alerts vary in severity and context, making it challenging for cloud security engineers to quickly identify which alerts require immediate attention.
+Modern cloud environments rely on multiple services such as logging systems, threat detection tools, and compliance monitors to generate security alerts.
+While these systems are essential for identifying risks, they produce a high volume of alerts on a continuous basis.

-Due to high alert volume and limited investigation time, security engineers often face alert fatigue, delayed responses, and difficulty understanding the root cause and impact of each alert.
+A significant portion of these alerts are low-priority or false positives, making it difficult for cloud security analysts to quickly distinguish between critical threats and non-urgent issues.
+As a result, analysts often experience alert fatigue, which reduces their ability to focus on high-impact incidents.

-There is a need for a simple and structured alert triage workflow that helps security engineers prioritize alerts, understand the issue efficiently, and take appropriate action to resolve cloud security risks in a timely manner.
+In addition to the volume problem, alert-related information is typically scattered across different tools such as cloud consoles, monitoring systems, and ticketing platforms.
+This forces analysts to switch between multiple interfaces to gather context, investigate the root cause, and determine the appropriate remediation steps.
+This fragmented workflow increases the time required to investigate each alert and slows down overall response time.